Kawamura-ganjavian

-kawamura-ganjavian, also known as studio kg, is an architecture and design studio based in Madrid, Spain + Lausanne, Switzerland.
+kawamura-ganjavian, also known as studio kg, is an architecture and design studio based in Madrid, Spain, and Lausanne, Switzerland.

 Story

-It was established in 2000 in London by Key Portilla-Kawamura (Oviedo, 1979) and Ali Ganjavian (Teheran, 1979) and moved to Madrid in 2006.
-Currently, the practice is formed by 10 collaborators.

-Kawamura and Ganjavian met while studying at the University of East London in the mid-1990s, and continued their postgraduate studies at the Architectural Association and the Royal College of Art in London.
+Key Portilla-Kawamura (Oviedo, 1979) and Ali Ganjavian (Teheran, 1979) met while studying at the University of East London in the mid-1990s, and continued their postgraduate studies at the Architectural Association and the Royal College of Art in London.
 They have worked in Tokyo with Kazuyo Sejima, in Basel with Herzog & de Meuron, in TBV School of Habitat in New Delhi and Lee-Wimpenny in New York.